ashish-cisco/test-repo/README.md

 # Webex Connect Android SDK Sample

-This Android Sample App demonstrates how to integrate the [**WebexConnect Android SDK**](https://github.com/webex/webexconnect-android-sdk) to enable Push Notifications and In-App Messaging on Android devices.
+This Android Sample App demonstrates how to integrate the [**Webex Connect Android SDK**](https://github.com/webex/webexconnect-android-sdk) to enable Push Notifications and In-App Messaging on Android devices.
 It serves as a practical reference for developers looking to implement these features quickly and effectively in their own applications.

 ## Getting Started

-This demo app allows you to explore the integration of [webexconnect-android-sdk](https://github.com/webex/webexconnect-android-sdk) with minimal setup.
+This demo app allows you to explore the integration of [**Webex Connect Android SDK**](https://github.com/webex/webexconnect-android-sdk) with minimal setup.

 ## Setup